wtfloltk/wav27.1mp3/README.md

 cmd:
-FOR %A in *.wav DO Start /b wav2mp3.bat %A.wav
+FOR %A in *.wav DO Start /b wav2mp3.bat %A

 bash: